 Whether it is a flashlight or a battery-powered light, always keep at least one emergency kit in each room of the house.

-You never know when an outage occurs!
+You never know when an outage might occur!

 Cleaning an electrical appliance like fridges, for instance, will require moving the appliance itself.
 And cleaning often includes water, which is much better away from electricity.

 Hence, unplugging the appliance is the wisest decision to stay safe.

 You can never be too safe when it comes to electricity.
 Make your moto better safe than sorry!

 All you need to do is just learn how the fire extinguisher works and you are good to go.